 Exciting, compelling, innovative, engaging, challenging, immersive, collaborative — these are just some of the words graduates use to describe the Liberal Arts undergraduate programs at UL Lafayette.

 We pride ourselves on preparing the best thinkers, speakers, writers, and doers in Louisiana.
 Our students and alumni think beyond boundaries and push the limits of their profession in new and exciting ways.
-That's what makes liberal arts graduates special, they’re ready to grab the future and make it theirs.
-Last year over 500 students graduated from a College of Liberal Arts undergraduate program and seized their dream.
+That's what makes liberal arts graduates special; they’re ready to grab the future and make it theirs.
+Last year over 500 students graduated from a College of Liberal Arts undergraduate program and embarked on a wide variety of careers.

 Find out which of our exciting programs is right for you.

 Anthropology is global and timeless because it seeks to understand people and the cultures they create.
 Anthropologists study both prehistoric peoples and emergent literate civilizations, as well as contemporary and even future societies.
 Using tools derived from all the social sciences, anthropologists delve into such diverse fields as forensics, genetics, phenotypes, personality development, and language and linguistics, as well as cultural, social, and political adaptation.
 The four major subfields of anthropology are cultural (or socio-cultural) anthropology, physical (or biological) anthropology, linguistic anthropology, and archaeology.

 Human Development and Family Science